jbertovic/tdameritradeclient/Readme.md

 ## Authorization module

-I've included some utility tools under `auth` module to help deal with managing tokens using the above 3 options.
+I've included utility tools under `auth` module to help deal with managing tokens using the above 3 options.
 See documentation for extra information.

 Example using `refresh_token` to renew `token`